d-rue/EmployeeApp/README.md

 A simple Spring Boot employee application, which saves randomly generated employee data to an In-Memory H2 Database at start up.
 This is handled by a Employee Repository Interface of JpaRepository covering the Book Entity.
 OneToOne relationshit to Workstation Entity.
 OneToMany relationship to Address Entity.
+ManyToMany relationship to Course Entity.

 Accessible Endpoints at http://localhost:8080: